 After a grueling day, it can be easy to fall behind on your charting.
 It's tempting to get it done as quickly as possible to focus on other business or personal commitments.
 But in today's environment of high patient expectations and increased regulatory scrutiny, shortchanging your documentation duties is not a wise move.

-Posted in Examiner Publication on Thursday, January 21, 2021
+Posted in Examiner eNewsletter on Thursday, January 21, 2021

 Remember, your note is your patient’s story, helps with the continuity of care, aids in patient safety and can provide a legal safety net.
 The following strategies can help make your documentation more timely and accurate.